RFT article on John McVey

 John McVey is a veteran of Texas Blues, who created his signature tone and earned his aggressive guitar chops as a member of touring bands on the Chitlin’ Circuit.
 He was mentored by Blues legends Larry Davis and Albert King.
 With no effects pedals, his ‘singing guitar’ emotes heart-rending bends and smooth runs as well as bold chording that has led many, including the legendary ‘Uncle’ John Turner, to call McVey ‘the best rhythm guitar player around.’

 His musical resume includes world-wide performances with Hook Herrera & the Hitchhikers and Paul Orta & the Kingpins.
 After a very profitable Miller Genuine Draft Light television spot, John joined the Lavelle White Band in ATX as guitarist and band leader.
 With Lavelle, he played the major festival circuit for several years on shows with Luther Allison, John Lee Hooker and more.

-John currently lives and performs in the St. Louis, Missouri / Southern Illinois area with his band which includes legendary bass player Tom Slim Louis and and the mighty Rob Lee on drums.
+John currently lives and performs in the St. Louis, Missouri / Southern Illinois area with his band which includes legendary bass player Mike Graham and and the mighty Rob Lee on drums.

 Gary Clark Jr. on John McVey

 “So when did you become a student of the blues?”